-This course focuses on some selected topics in Al related to agent and multi-agent systems, life-long learning and artificial life.
-Specifically, this course covers both theoretical and technical issues in reinforcement learning, transfer learning, evolutionary approaches, quantum genetic algorithms and explainable Al. The course also has a practical project for students to explore learned concepts from a contemporary lens.
-Prerequisite: Senior Standing.
+Many Artificial Intelligence (AI) technologies from self-driving cars to robot surgeons and video games, to name a few, are having an increasing societal impact.
+Al techniques involve self-learning systems that extract information from heterogeneous data sources to produce knowledge or goal-directed behavior.
+This course focuses on some selected topics in AI related to agent and multi-agent systems, life-long learning, and artificial life.
+Specifically, this course covers in the form of seminar both theoretical and technical issues in reinforcement learning, transfer learning, evolutionary approaches, quantum genetic algorithms and explainable AI.
+The course also has a practical project for students to explore learned concepts from a contemporary lens.
+Prerequisite: senior standing.